-Colorectal cancer is the third leading cause of cancer death in men and women in the U.S., with more than 140,000 adults diagnosed with colorectal cancer each year.
+Colorectal cancer is the second leading cause of cancer death among adults in the U.S., with more than 140,000 adults diagnosed with colorectal cancer each year.
 Screening for colorectal cancer can help detect the disease at an early stage, when treatment is most likely to be successful.
 It’s estimated that 70% of all colon cancer cases could be prevented with early detection.

 80% By 2018 – Raising Awareness To Save Lives

 “80% by 2018” is a National Colorectal Cancer Roundtable initiative in which hundreds of organizations have committed to eliminating colorectal cancer and are working toward the goal of having 80% of adults, aged 50 and older, screened for colorectal cancer by 2018.

 “Screening by colonoscopy is the number one way to help prevent colon cancer,” explained Dr. Karen Kormis.

 “Colorectal cancer is a major public health problem, but many people aren’t getting tested because they don’t believe they are at risk.
 Sometimes their primary doctor hasn’t recommended it or they don’t understand what their testing options are,” said Dr. Carmen Guerra, President of the American Cancer Society East Central Division Board of Directors.
 “Those 50 and older should talk with their doctor about getting screened for colon cancer and the test that’s best for them.”